bagder/daniel.haxx.se/about.md

 that unable to continue maintaining the libssh2 project and pretty soon I took over as maintainer of the libssh2 project.

+## blogging

+The concept of writing articles and sometimes almost diary-like entries in a single place on the Internet, blogging, was created at some point in the latter half of the 1990s.

+I published my firsrt ever first blog post on advogato.org in May 2000.
+My very first blog post was, to no one's surprise, about my work on curl.
+I would then post frequent updates on that sites for years to come.

+On August 28, 2007 I moved my blogging over to my own site, daniel.haxx.se, which I had been hosting since 2000.
+I installed WordPress on my site and since then my blog has been self-hosted.
+Over the following seventeen years, I posted 1,448 blog posts there - and I have not stopped yet.

 ## HTTPbis

 I had been working with all these protocols up until now without knowing and